Christmas Gowhere NBA Awards

-I could break down the West team-by-team, but Grantland’s Zach Lowe already did and will do it better than I can.
-Another great read that concludes the West is really really good.
+I could break down the West team-by-team, but Grantland’s Zach Lowe already did and does it better than I can.
+Another great read, driving home this conclusion on another level: the West is really really good.

 So, here’s where I come in.

-At the beginning of the season, the overarching story of the season was LeBron’s return to Cleveland.
-As we hit the holidays, the narrative has changed towards the West, with LeBron and the Cavs not exciting the fans and critics as much as probably hoped.
-There has even been an increased clamoring for re-alignment.
+At the beginning of the season, the overarching storyline of the season was LeBron’s return to Cleveland.
+As we hit the holidays, the narrative has changed towards the ultra competitive Western Conference, with LeBron and the Cavs lacking the excitement (and wins) that fans and critics have hoped for.
+The West is so good yet again that there has even been an increased voice for re-alignment.
 (I fully support this so Anthony Davis would be in the playoffs this year.)

 What makes the West, and the entire NBA landscape, so fascinating thus far is the quality and depth of contenders with no one team really distancing themselves from the rest.
-Expect the narrative to only strengthen as the season proceeds as LeBron and the Cavs do as well with more Ws.
+Expect the narrative to only strengthen as the season proceeds, combined with LeBron and the Cavs bouncing back to relevancy with more Ws.
 Whoof, the best is yet to come.

-And that brings me to this award’s title in allusion to PARTYNEXTDOOR’s 4-track EP release, Colours.
+And that brings me to this award’s title, which is an allusion to PARTYNEXTDOOR’s new 4-track EP release, Colours.

 2014 has been a breakout year for PND.
 He is arguably the artist who has most benefited from Drake’s various co-signs.
 PND has built up a buzz through a few collabs with Drake, his hybrid Future/Drake style, strong self-production, and an aura of mystery about him that’s slowly being revealed in the occasional music video and across his second nationwide tour already.

 For me personally though, PND never really lived up to the hype.
-Close friends and musicians even tried to put me on but outside of a track or 2, PND didn’t really crack my rotation.
+Close friends and musicians even tried to put me on but outside of a track or two, PND never really cracked my rotation.

-With Colours, the narrative flipped for me and like the West and the NBA season, the best is yet to come.
+With Colours, the narrative flipped 180 for me just like I described with the NBA season.
+The best is also yet to come for PND.

-So note: there are 4 ‘Colours’ and 8 teams that are legit Western Conference Contenders.
+One more important note: there are 4 ‘Colours’ and 8 teams that I consider are legit Western Conference Contenders.
 I can either narrow down the Western Conference contenders to my top 4 ‘Colours’ OR take the easy way out and just give you 4 more tracks.

-Here’s the other 4-track EP that I deem a must-listen — Empathy Test’s new EP, Throwing Stones.
+Here is the other 4-track EP that I deem a must-listen this holiday season — Empathy Test’s new EP, Throwing Stones.
 Empathy Test is on the short list for my Favorite New Artist of 2014 and the U.K. synthpop sound is simply something different than anything above or elsewhere on Gowhere.

 Hey, something different?!
-Sounds fitting for a different NBA season where no one team is really a favorite for playing in June.
+Only fitting for a different NBA season where we collectively can’t decide on a favorite to play in June.